dhellmann/pymotw-3/source/readline/index.rst

 .. module:: readline
     :synopsis: The GNU readline library

-:Purpose: Provides an interface to the GNU readline library for
-          interacting with the user at a command prompt.

-The :mod:`readline` module can be used to enhance interactive command line programs to make them easier to use.
-It is primarily used to provide command line text completion, or "tab completion".
+The :mod:`readline` module provides an interface to the GNU readline library.
+It can be used to enhance interactive command line programs to make them easier to use, for example by adding command line text completion, or "tab completion".

 .. note::